-Just over a half hour north of Atlanta, the Sawnee Mountain Preserve is the perfect destination for day trippers, families, and hiker of all ages and abilities.
+Just north of Atlanta, the Sawnee Mountain Preserve is the perfect destination for day-trippers, families, and hikers of all ages and abilities.
 It’s a short drive from Atlanta (about 40 miles) and not far from US-19 through Cumming, Georgia.

 The preserve has over 11 miles of trails to hike, and the Indian Seats Trail takes up about 4½ of those miles.
 It’s a lollipop loop, albeit one with a short handle and a trail route that reminds me of a dinosaur.

 The Indian Seats Trail can be heavily trafficked and quite busy, but the view from the top is worth the potential crowd.
 And who knows, you just might meet a new friend while you’re up there.

 Sawnee Mountain isn’t an especially demanding hike but it does have some steep switchbacks and over 400 feet of elevation change in a little over its 4-mile duration.
 Hikers of every fitness category have successfully finished this hike, so don’t be hesitant about bringing the kids along.

 However, make sure you understand you can’t bring dogs anywhere onto the preserve!

 Sawnee Mountain Preserve

 The area encompassing the preserve was once inhabited by the Cherokee.
 They existed peacefully with the white settlers who began moving into the area.
 The mountain and preserve gets its name from a Cherokee man who helped early settlers acclimate to the area and make it their home.